PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 ### 6. Share the interview snapshot with your team

 Take a screenshot of your completed interview snapshot and share it with your team – we have a dedicated Slack channel for them.
 Snapshots are bound to create a conversation, follow up questions or ideas.
 This is exactly what you want.
+At PostHog, interview snapshots frequently convince people we should invest in a certain feature, or remind us of older issues that have escaped our attention..

 ## More tips for successful interviews